dashMrl/Sloth/README.md

 As you can see , we don't need to override the `onRequestPermissionsResult` method in fragment or activity , so we can complete our request process in a more fluent way and improve the code's readability .

-There are some keys you should know :

-- the entire action won't trigger unless you call `commit` when the configuration finished
+And the entire action won't trigger unless you call `commit` when the configuration finished
-- when `afterDenied` is called , you lost your ability to continue configuring .
-Make sure call `afterDenied` at the end of configuration
-- the variable `requestAction` will request permissions directly if its `invoke` method is called
-- the variable `goSettingAction` will navigate you to the setting page of your app when its `invoke` called